 12. 77% of millennials and Gen Z internet users who have not visited community websites in recent times are at least familiar with them:

 among most active digital population communities whose age is smaller than 24, online communities are known

 by almost 4/5 of all users.

-13. Almost 4/5 of large companies have at least one online community:
+13. Almost 4/5 of large companies have at least one internet community:

 big whales understand the trend and 75% of big corporates have online communities according to the study

 Building a community around our brand has been at the core of our business strategy from day one.
 By producing a large amount of useful free career-related content in various formats (videos, interviews, articles, webinars, etc) we have managed to build a 110k online community and gained loyal clients, partners and brand ambassadors.

 15. Every 1/3 internet user has mistrust in social media content: